sogeuni/sogeuni.github.io/content/abs/advanced-topics/here-strings.md

 > It consists of nothing more than **COMMAND <<< $WORD**,
 > where $WORD is expanded and fed to the stdin of **COMMAND**.

-As a simple example, consider this alternative to the [[../commands/internal-commands-and-builtins#^ECHOGREPREF|echo-grep]] construction.
+As a simple example, consider this alternative to the [[internal-commands-and-builtins#^ECHOGREPREF|echo-grep]] construction.

 ```bash
 # Instead of: